geudde/attic-chest/pages/13.reference/01.porden/docs.md

 High o’er his head his beamy sword he shook,<br>
 Then stampt infuriate on the ground, and spoke:

-" Rash youth, to me Maria's charms resign,
-" Or meet in arms the Monarch of the Mine;
-" The bold defiance on thy shield displayed,
-" I rise to answer — fight, or yield the maid;
-i( Fool, to believe thy mortal frame can stand
-" A weapon wielded by Albruno's hand!

-" Advance, if still thou dar'st the unequal strife,
-" And lose at once thy mistress and thy life."

-" Cease thy proud vaunt!" indignant Henry said,
-" And from my vengeance guard thy treacherous head."
-They met — alike by love and hate impelled,
-And one in skill, and one in strength excelled.
-Long Henry strove to wound the Gnome in vain,
-His ruby arms unhurt the strokes sustain;
-As long Albruno with amazement found
-The valiant youth still fought without a wound;

-Fierce was the fight, till from the donjon tower
-The Castle bell announced the midnight hour.

-book ii.
-THE EARTH.

-And warned him that the vassals of the state,

-By him convened, in solemn council wait;

-Mad with delay, and hopeless now to quell

-By arms alone a knight who fought so well,

-The wily Gnome seemed half compelled to yield,

-Next faint, enfeebled, dropt his ponderous shield,

-Then feigned a wound, and sunk upon the field.

-Bent o'er the king, victorious Henry tried

-To draw the weapon from his bleeding side,

-When lo! two sinewy arms enwreathed him round, ^

-And bore him, struggling, thro' a gulph profound, V

-Down to a central cave, and there in fetters bound. j
+“Rash youth, to me Maria’s charms resign,<br>
+Or meet in arms the Monarch of the Mine;<br>
+The bold defiance on thy shield displayed,<br>
+I rise to answer — fight, or yield the maid;<br>
+Fool, to believe thy mortal frame can stand<br>
+A weapon wielded by Albruno’s hand!<br>
+Advance, if still thou dar’st the unequal strife,<br>
+And lose at once thy mistress and thy life.”

+“Cease thy proud vaunt!” indignant Henry said,<br>
+“And from my vengeance guard thy treacherous head.”<br>
+They met — alike by love and hate impelled,<br>
+And one in skill, and one in strength excelled.<br>
+Long Henry strove to wound the Gnome in vain,<br>
+His ruby arms unhurt the strokes sustain;<br>
+As long Albruno with amazement found<br>
+The valiant youth still fought without a wound;<br>
+Fierce was the fight, till from the donjon tower<br>
+The Castle bell announced the midnight hour.<br>
+And warned him that the vassals of the state,<br>
+By him convened, in solemn council wait;<br>
+Mad with delay, and hopeless now to quell<br>
+By arms alone a knight who fought so well,<br>
+The wily Gnome seemed half compelled to yield,<br>
+Next faint, enfeebled, dropt his ponderous shield,<br>
+Then feigned a wound, and sunk upon the field.<br>
+Bent o’er the king, victorious Henry tried<br>
+To draw the weapon from his bleeding side,<br>
+When lo! two sinewy arms enwreathed him round,<br>
+And bore him, struggling, thro’ a gulph profound,<br>
+Down to a central cave, and there in fetters bound.

 In this black vault, no ray of cheerful light
 Pierced the thick gloom of everlasting night,